csswizardry/csswizardry.github.com/_posts/2016-06-01-improving-your-css-with-parker.md

 Parker is a really useful, valuable tool that presents us with some seemingly obvious and simple data.
-As soon as we understand what these numbers represent, and the principles behind them, we can quickly begin to asses and improve the quality of our CSS.
+As soon as we understand what these numbers represent, and the principles behind them, we can quickly begin to assess and improve the quality of our CSS.

 I’d really recommend running Parker over your existing project(s) right now, and